Flynn Downes: 2018 to 2020

 Following his return from loan, Downes played regularly for the first team during the 2018–19 season, making 30 appearances across all competitions – ending in the team being relegated to League One.
 He signed a new three-year contract with the club in March 2019, with the option of a further year, and scored his first professional goal in a 3–2 home victory over Leeds United on the final day of the season.

 Downes remained a regular player for Ipswich following relegation to League One during the 2019–20 season.
 He scored his first goal of the season in a 3–0 home win over Shrewsbury Town on 31 August.
-On 1 December 2019, Downes captained Ipswich for the first time in a FA Cup second round tie against Coventry City, which ended as a 1–1 draw.
+On 1 December 2019, Downes captained Ipswich for the first time in an FA Cup second round tie against Coventry City, which ended as a 1–1 draw.
 Aged 20, he became the club's youngest ever captain.